-Many of the residents at Open House Ministries need help developing or re-learning basic work skills, or building a resume’ and assistance finding employment.
-Residents work with their Case Manager and an on-site job coach to address employment-related issues.
+Many residents at Open House Ministries need help developing or learning basic work skills, building résumés and finding employment or educational opportunities.
+They do this with case managers and an on-site job coach.

-Residents are encouraged to utilize on-site computers to learn the basics of the Microsoft Office Suite (Word, Excel and Internet Explorer) to add to their experience and resume.
-Adults enrolled in the Job Coaching Program also receive hands on computer experience in a retail setting.
-Some candidates continue with more specialized training on other software systems that can be helpful skills for attaining employment.
+Residents are encouraged to utilize on-site computers to learn the basics of the Microsoft Office Suite, among various internet and computer skills.
+Adults working in our shops also receive hands-on computer experience in a retail setting.
+Some candidates continue with more specialized training.

-Through a program with AmeriCorps and Open House volunteers, residents meet once a week to learn basic nutrition, practical culinary skills for their family, and safe food handling.
-The students also receives instruction to help them obtain food handlers certification for employment in food-related jobs.
+Through a program with AmeriCorps and Open House volunteers, residents meet once a week to learn basic nutrition, practical culinary skills and safe food handling.
+Students also receive instruction to help them obtain food-handlers certifications for employment in food-related jobs.